glpi-project/docdev/source/plugins/notifications.rst

    $conf = Config::getConfigurationValues('plugin:sms');
    //$conf will be ['server' => '', 'port' => '']

 That said, we need to create a class to handle the settings, and a front file to display them.
-The class must be named ``PluginSmsNotificationSmsSetting`` and must be in the ``inc/notificationsmssetting.class.php``.
+The class must be named ``GlpiPlugin\Sms\NotificationSmsSetting`` and must be in the ``src/NotificationSmsSetting.class.php``.
 It have to extends the ``NotificationSetting`` core class :

 .. code-block:: php

    <?php
+   namespace GlpiPlugin\Sms;
    if (!defined('GLPI_ROOT')) {
       die("Sorry.
 You can't access this file directly");
    }